16 Things to do in Sheki: Azerbaijan’s Silk road

 Whenever I travel I always love to visit the local markets.
 Sheki’s lively bazaar is full of fresh fruits and vegetables and certainly one of the fun things to do in Sheki.

-Just like in Iran, teahouses are the world of men and there are plenty if them in Sheki.
 The tea is boiled in a samovar and served in a pear shaped glass (armuda) with separate sugar cubes.
 Traditionally, you should put the sugar cube between your teeth and sip the tea through the sugar.

 Drinking tea is an old tradition in Azerbaijan and apparently makes or breaks marriage proposals.
 If the family comes together to discuss a proposal and they serve tea without sugar it means the men is rejected.
 On the other hand, if the tea is served sweetened the marriage preparations can begin.

-8.Tasting Sheki Halva
+15.Tasting Sheki Halva